 So, where do these tendencies manifest themselves?

+Before God—this is obviously the most foolish relationship to flee from.
+While our sin gives us reason to desire covering, it is foolish to think we could actually run from the gaze of the Lord.
+This often takes the form of not praying.
+Prayer is the most basic exercise of our faith.
+Prayer inherently acknowledges God as God and creature as creature.
+We hide from God is often through prayerlessness or even worse we heap up empty phrases thinking we are being honest before God.
+If you struggle with this like I do, I encourage you to go to the Psalms.
+David is great example of and exposure honesty before God.

 In private—what are the things you are doing right now that no one else knows about and you are embarrassed for another person to know?
 Maybe it’s not something you’d consider as serious.
 It’s the fact that you don’t keep your room or house in order, or your lack of personal disciplines.
-In what ways are you fearing that those things may be exposed, what are you doing to hide those things in your life?
-How is fear of exposure being manifest in your private moments?
+In what ways are you fearing that those things may be exposed, what are you doing to hide those things in your life

+*In what ways is your private life different from your public life?

+*What are the things about yourself that you would rather other people not know about?

 At home, in close relationships—in our closest relationships, where there are great degrees of sharing and vulnerability and honesty, there is also a greater temptation to fear exposure and shame.
 The closer you become to a person, the more you can fear that they will one day see you for who you really are.
 When hiding and covering characterize a marriage, intimacy and communication are undermined or destroyed.

+*Are there sins that are easy to confess to God, but not to another person?

 At work—what are the things you are hiding from your coworkers or boss?
-Maybe it is that gnawing fear that you will be found out to not be as competent as your boss currently perceives you to be, so you spend every moment, seeking to cover and polish your performance.
+Maybe it is that gnawing fear that you will be found out to be incompetent, so you spend every moment, seeking to cover and polish your performance.
 This can obviously be more difficult when you work for a boss that doesn’t tolerate any mistakes.
-Maybe it’s a desire to keep your work life and church life or family life completely separate; you don’t want your coworkers to find out what you do with your free time, involvement at church, etc.

 At church—Welch says, “More often I overhear people who talk as if the church were their enemy.
 Sometimes these people have been hurt by people in the church and then make a decision not to be hurt again.
 They generalize from the specific case to the entire church: If one person hurt me, then the church hurt me.
 At other times, we act as if the church is an enemy because of our own sense of shame.
 In other words, since we can see the things in our lives that shame us, we assume that others see them too.
 Usually, however, we treat the church as an enemy because we have not been taught by the Scriptures.”

 *How many people have you known, maybe yourself, that have viewed church as an enemy, maybe because of a bad experience or because of a particular person?
 Be instructed by the Scriptures, don’t let previous experiences or teaching tempt you to see the church as a place to hide and avoid exposure!

-Before God—this is obviously the most foolish relationship to flee from.
-While our sin gives us reason to desire covering, it is foolish to think we could actually run from the gaze of the Lord.
-But like Adam and Eve we so often try to flee our Go

-Q/A—How and where do you demonstrate the fear of being exposed?
-Example of how I can tend to share sin…
+Q/A—Where do you demonstrate the fear of being exposed

-Shame and fear of exposure in our world today
+Shame and the fear of exposure in our world today